-In previous articles we have explored the 'science' of geographical profiling to help narrow down a possible search field based on the locality of the four Zodiac crime scenes, using buffer zones and the least effort principle to facilitate this.
+In previous articles we have explored the 'science' of geographic profiling to help narrow down a possible search field based on the locality of the four Zodiac crime scenes, using buffer zones and the least effort principle to facilitate this.
 Most (but not all serial killers) do not hunt on their own doorstep, because they leave a distinct distance from their home to the scene of the crime which is individual to each person, but often serial killers begin their murders close to home before venturing outwards.
 This pattern of human behavior has been used in many cases down the years and was employed with great accuracy in the case of the Green River Killer, Gary Ridgway.
-Of course, the following is not without assumptions, but if we take it that our killer for example had a Monday to Friday, 9 to 5 profession, then using his time constraints and the least effort principle, it would not be unusual for any murders committed on these days to be relatively close to home.
-Conversely any murders on a Saturday are not subject to these same constraints, as it is a rest day, thereby allowing greater flexibility to the murderer.
+Of course, the following is not without assumptions, but if we take it that our killer, for example, had a Monday to Friday, 9 to 5 profession, then using his time constraints and the least effort principle, it would not be unusual for any murders committed on these days to be relatively close to home.
+Conversely, any murders on a Saturday are not subject to these same constraints (as it is a rest day), thereby allowing greater flexibility to the murderer.
 So it's not surprising that on a Saturday the Zodiac Killer would likely increase his buffer zone to commit his third and fourth attacks, which is exactly what he did.
 However, this would be making the assumption the killer lived somewhere in the Vallejo or Benicia regions, relatively, but not too close to the first two crime scenes.
 There is good reason to believe this based on everything he did, including his letter writing and likely exit routes after the Lake Herman Road, Blue Rock Springs Park and Lake Berryessa attacks.

 The following will triangulate on a map the exact locations of his four attacks, encompassing his two phone calls and confirmed Zodiac letters, all of which fall within an approximate one-half of a circle, drawn around his furthest two crimes, in what's known as the Canter and Larkin circle theory of environmental range.
 In other words, the greatest distance our killer seemed prepared to go.